Minocrisy/Vidocrisy/memory-bank/progress.md

 - Performance optimization hooks created
 - TypeScript configuration updated for testing
 - Jest and Babel configuration files created for ES module support
+- Test issues fixed in LibraryPage, HomePage, ExportDialog, and VideoPlayer components
+- All tests are now passing successfully

 ## What Works
 - Project planning and documentation